 Ref no: your ID number

-The R5900.00 PSIRA registration fee 2019 is only for registration.
+The PSIRA registration fee 2020 is only for registration.
 Once the business is registered, the business will still pay for the pro-rata portion of annual fees for the remainder of the financial year.
 Annual fees are payable where your company is in operation or not.
 You can check more information on yearly fees on the official PSIRA website.

 - Once you have completed all the above processes, you can either download, sign and email or fax the forms back to PSIRA.
 Alternatively, you can drop the forms at the PSIRA branch near you.
-There is a list of branches and contact details online under PSIRA contacts
+There is a list of branches and contact details online under PSIRA contacts.

 PSIRA registration inquiry s/o

 What is Psira registration?
 If you want to know more about this body, you can find out more on PSIRA registration enquiry s/o which is available through the official website.
 You can verify whether a business is compliant before seeking its services.
 For business PSIRA registration check, go to the site and verify.
 On the other hand, individual PSIRA registration status check can be done on the verification option available on the website.
 All the necessary information on registration documents can be found here.